Parent article: Best Guitar Pedals

 These recommendations are based on a first-hand account.
 All the reverb pedals here have been tested and used by me and couple people that help me write content for Guitar Chalk.

-If you have questions about our review process, or about the reverb pedals in this list, feel free to reach out via the comments section below and I'll be happy to help as best I can.
+If you have questions about our review process, or about the best reverb pedals in this list, feel free to reach out via the comments section below and I'll be happy to help as best I can.